aleivaar94/The_AI_Engineer_Challenge/.github/instructions/frontend-rule.instructions.md

----
-description: "When designing a frontend or frontend components."
-globs:
-alwaysApply: false
----
 ### Rules for Frontend

 - You must pay attention to visual clarity and contrast.
 Do not place white text on a white background.